NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-07-28.md

 And that's it!
 Thank you for reading!

 Stay tuned!
-If you enjoyed this, feel free to share it with someone who you think it'd bring value to - or get your hands on the advanced search (and more features coming soon!) by supporting me on Patreon.
+If you enjoyed this, feel free to share it with someone who you think it'd bring value to - or get your hands on the advanced, visual search, timeline (and other features) by [upgrading your account to a PRO membership](https://niklasnotes.com/dashboard/upgrade).